mypreview/flash-form/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Build a form to be limitless, in a flash &#9889;
+Create a form as easily as editing a block.

 == Description ==
 Remember you used to waste your time trying to come up with a solution to have a simple form or survey on your website?
 It takes a support ticket, an engineer, and a few hours to just “replace a text input with a dropdown menu instead!”
 Huh?